iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.phe.couchto5K___7.4.0/report.md

 <p align="center">
 <img src="2_star_reviews_wordcloud.png" alt="com.phe.couchto5K 2 reviews"/>
 </p>

+> Lovely app but the sound would not work.
+Had to run holding the phone so I could see the instructions.
+I have a Pixel 3 and wonder if this is the reason it doesn't work properly.
+Would really like to be able to use this app fully!<br> :date: __2020-12-02 09:31:02__

+> Keeps restarting so.
+I. Have to stop and go back to where I was in the work out<br> :date: __2020-11-30 23:10:00__

 > Make sure you have a stopwatch as this app constantly crashes.<br> :date: __2020-11-30 07:30:07__